 Landlord and Tenants Signatures

-The rental agreement is worthless if it’s not signed by your tenants.
-The landlord or property manager must also sign and date the rental agreement.
+The rental agreement is worthless if it’ does not have your tenants signatures.
+The landlord or property manager must also sign and date it.

 Include the contact information of the landlord or property managers in the rental agreement.
 Your tenants may contact you to give notice of termination of tenancy, payments or to request for repairs.